Why do contractors need insurance?

 Public liability insurance

-If you’re not sure what you need, tell us a little more about your contracting business.
+If you’re not sure what you need, tell us a little more about your contractor business.
+We’ll build your quote, and we’ll help you explore any other insurance needs.

 Build my coverInsurance for contractors: FAQs